 Identity is established component by component rather than as a single entity: each small-molecule component is confirmed by the appropriate HPLC and mass-spec identity check, the exact B-vitamin form is confirmed and stated, and the documented formulation is reported against the specification on the COA.
 Buyers should confirm each component and the B-vitamin form by COA or label before use.

 B-12 occurs in several forms (cyanocobalamin, methylcobalamin, hydroxocobalamin, adenosylcobalamin) that are not interchangeable for all purposes, so the specific form in a given Lipo-C lot is stated on the COA rather than assumed.
-Peprimo can configure the form on the preparation; specify the required form at order placement.
+Vialdyne can configure the form on the preparation; specify the required form at order placement.